 In this paper, the genetic programming paradigm is illustrated with three problems.
 The first problem involves genetically breeding a population of computer programs to allow an "artificial ant" to traverse an irregular trail.
 The second problem involves genetically breeding a minimax control strategy in a differential game with an independently-acting pursuer and evader.
-The third problem involves genetically breeding a minimax strategy for a player of a simple discrete two-person game represented by a game tree in extensive form.
+The third problem illustrates the "co-evolution" and involves genetically breeding an optimal strategy for a player of a simple discrete two-person game represented by a game tree in extensive form.